 Caught by surprise, David fled from Jerusalem with his court retinue and his personal bodyguard of six hundred mercenary soldiers from Gath.
 Persuaded by Hushai, a trusted advisor of David who had been left behind in Jerusalem, Absalom failed to pursue David immediately.
 So David escaped across the River Jordan to the well-defended city of Mahanaim, where he was able to re-group and summon assistance (see 2 Samuel 17:1-28).

 In the ensuing Battle of Ephraim, Absalom got caught up in the boughs of an oak tree as his donkey rode past, and was killed by Joab.
-David returned to Jerusalem, and Absalom was buried in the Kidron Valley, where what was once believed to be his tomb can still be seen today (see 2 Samuel 18:1-18).
+David returned to Jerusalem, where what was once believed to be Absalom's tomb can still be seen today in the Kidron Valley (see 2 Samuel 18:1-18).
 In fact, the distinctive bottle-top shaped Absalom’s Monument, actually dates from the 4th or 5th century BC - some 500 years after Absalom's death.

 'Absalom's Tomb' in the Kidron Valley, Jerusalem